Home / Education / Crypto / Guides / What Is Official $TRUMP Memecoin: Everything You Need to Know

 However, this account is only connected to 487 followers and, according to CoinMarketCap, has an all-time high of $0.00000004453 on May 18, 2023.

-As the 2024 elections approach, the cryptocurrency market has introduced many other Donald Trump-themed tokens on different blockchains.
+The cryptocurrency market has introduced many other Donald Trump-themed blockchain tokens.

 While ‘Save America’ operates on the Ethereum blockchain and is associated with the pro-Trump PoliFi project, TrumpCoin (DJT) is backed by Trump and runs on the Solana blockchain.